-Most would consider the ideal patio day to be one that’s cloudless, where the temperature soars above 30°C. But let’s be honest — June in Calgary can mean rain, wind and cooler temperatures.
+Most would consider the ideal patio day to be one that’s cloudless, where the temperature soars above 30°C. But let’s be honest — patio season in Calgary can mean rain, wind and cooler temperatures.
 But rain doesn’t have to mean sitting indoors, staring longingly at an empty, rain-soaked patio.

 If you visit one of these five restaurants, you’ll still be able to make the most of the patio.
 (As long as it isn’t raining too hard, that is.)